 - Bridal Entrance: Bridal party marches followed by the bride.

-- Welcome/Introduction: Few words said by the officiant on the couple and marriage.
+- Welcome/Introduction: Few words were said by the officiant on the couple and marriage.

 - Reading: (Optional)

-- Music (Optional): There might be a soloist play a song or just light background music.
+- Music (Optional): There might be a soloist playing a song or just light background music.

 - Vows Exchange: The couple says their vows.